bikeshedder/tusker/README.md

 ### What does the `dbname` setting in `tusker.toml` mean?

-When diffing against a ready migrated database this database name is used.
+The `dbname` setting in `tusker.toml` is used when diffing against your database.
 This command will print out the difference between the current database schema and the target schema:

 ```shell
 tusker diff database
 ```

+Note that this command is meant to be run after you have migrated your database.

 Tusker also needs to create temporary databases when diffing against the `schema` and/or `migrations`.
 The two databases are called `{dbname}_{timestamp}_schema` and `{dbname}_{timestamp}_migrations`.

+If you do not specify a `dbname`, it will use the default database, which defaults to your current user name.